chrisimmel/calliope/docs/stories.md

 ## Story Strategies

 Calliope constructs a story using a story _strategy_.
+(These are presented to the user as "storytellers" in Clio.
+We will likely adopt this name internally as well.)
 A strategy is a program that embodies a way of generating frames of a story.
 As we experiment with different ways to create stories, we do so by creating new strategies.
 As such, the list of available strategies is likely to remain highly dynamic as experimentation continues.

 ## Current Story Strategies

+### fern
+The most sophisticated strategy.
+Creates and maintains a story based on a genre, concept, a cast of characters, settings, sources of conflict, and a series of story developments.
+Work is underway to add support for maintaining consistent character appearance by initially generating character images, then using these as references when illustrating the story.

+### lavender
+Similar to the "continuous" strategy series, but takes into account situational context from where the viewer is located: geolocation, local time, season, weather, astronomical events, etc.

+### narcissus
+A distorting mirror.
+Creates an image directly from the description of the input text.

+### tamarisk
+An evolution of the continuous-v0 strategy, specifically based on the Lichen variant, tuned to use EleutherAI/gpt-neo-2.7B as a source of creative but roughly hewn story material, then applying gpt-4o to tidy up the results.

 ### literal
 Takes the `input_text` as the prompt to generate an image in a single frame.
 Echoes back